clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **What do you plan to work on throughout the year?**
-- Grease (https://github.com/phronmophobic/grease): The goal for this year is to make a free, open source app similar to pythonista(http://www.omz-software.com/pythonista/), but for clojure.
+- [Grease](https://github.com/phronmophobic/grease): The goal for this year is to make a free, open source app similar to pythonista(http://www.omz-software.com/pythonista/), but for clojure.
 This project is already in-progress.
 More info at https://clojurians.slack.com/archives/C0260KHN0Q0 on the clojurians slack.
-- AI tools like llama.clj (https://github.com/phronmophobic/llama.clj): llama.clj is a library that allows running open source LLMs directly from the JVM with a clojure-friendly API.
+- AI tools like [llama.clj](https://github.com/phronmophobic/llama.clj): llama.clj is a library that allows running open source LLMs directly from the JVM with a clojure-friendly API.
-- Dewey (https://github.com/phronmophobic/dewey): Dewey is a public dataset that scans and analyzes clojure github repos weekly.
+- [Dewey](https://github.com/phronmophobic/dewey): Dewey is a public dataset that scans and analyzes clojure github repos weekly.
 These datasets are currently being used by tools like tutkain and clojure-lsp.
 The goal is to improve access to ecosystem data in order to be even more useful for developer tooling.
-- Membrane (https://github.com/phronmophobic/membrane): A pure clojure, cross-platform UI library
+- [Membrane](https://github.com/phronmophobic/membrane): A pure clojure, cross-platform UI library

 **Why is this work important to the Clojure community?** The goal for the Grease project is to make a fully scriptable iOS app.
 This would allow any clojure developer to write apps for their iPhone without requiring developers to jump through hoops like the Apple submission process.
 The app (currently code named LearnLisp) is compiled using graalvm's native-image and scripts are executed using an embedded sci interpreter.
 A subgoal for this project is to make the app approachable to any developer that might be interested in learning a Lisp while also having fun making something useful for their phone.
 In principle, the same approach can be used to target android.
 A stretch goal is to also release an android app with the same features.